DraagrenKirneh/GetPointMorph/README.md

 # GetPointMorph

-This package adds two interaction morphs for getting a user selected point or rectange.
+This package implements two Morph classes which can be used to ask the user to select either a point or rectangle inside a Morph.

 ![Selecting a rectangle](rectangle-selection.png)